sumantballi/microstructure-informed-fatigue-crack-growth/README.md

 The repository implements:

-1. extraction of fatigue crack-growth curves from open datasets,
+1. Extraction of fatigue crack-growth curves from open datasets,
 2. Paris-law baseline fitting,
 3. feature engineering for loading and microstructure descriptors,
 4. machine-learning prediction of `log10(da/dN)`,